pierrediedhiou/cybersecurity-journey/glossary.md

 with a target system or network to gather information.
 Can be detected by the target.
 Examples: ping, traceroute, Nmap, Gobuster, browser developer tools
+- **ARP Spoofing** — An attack where forged ARP messages associate the attacker's MAC address with a legitimate IP address, redirecting traffic through the attacker's system on a local network
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker